Sidney Wade

 Sidney Wade (born 1951) is an American poet.
-She currently holds the position of professor of creative writing at the University of Florida, where she has taught since 1993.
+She held the position of professor of creative writing at the University of Florida, where she taught from 1993 through April 2016.

-Biography
+Early life and education

 Wade was born in Englewood, New Jersey, in 1951.
 She attended the University of Vermont, receiving a Bachelor of Arts degree in philosophy in 1974 and an M.Ed. in counseling in 1978.
 She earned a Ph.D in English from the University of Houston in 1994.